badosa/JSON-stat/README.md

+# Important Notice

+This is the repository of JSON-stat Javascript Toolkit version 0 ([**jsonstat** module](https://www.npmjs.com/package/jsonstat)).
+This repository is frozen and is no longer maintained.
+JSON-stat Javascript Toolkit version 1 ([**jsonstat-toolkit** module](https://www.npmjs.com/package/jsonstat)) is the current active release and is available in a new repository: https://github.com/jsonstat/toolkit.

 # JSON-stat Javascript Toolkit

 The [JSON-stat format](https://json-stat.org/format/) is a simple lightweight JSON format for data dissemination.
 It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
 In this cube model, **datasets** are organized in **dimensions**.
 Dimensions are organized in **categories**.